Nikanwar3/finance-dashboard/README.md

 **Transactions**
 A full table with sorting on every column, a search bar, and a filter panel (type, category, date range).
 A badge shows how many filters are active.
 There's also a CSV export that respects whatever filters you have applied.

 Admin role unlocks Add, Edit, and Delete.
-The form has basic validation and opens in a modal.
+The form has basic validations and opens in a modal.

 **Role-Based UI**
 Toggle between Viewer and Admin in the header.
 Viewer is read-only.
 Admin gets the full CRUD controls.
 Role persists across refreshes.